Altura Price Tops $0.0162 (ALU)

-Altura (ALU) traded down 4.5% against the US dollar during the 1-day period ending at 15:00 PM ET on September 15th.
-One Altura coin can currently be bought for about $0.0162 or 0.00000082 BTC on exchanges.
-Altura has a total market capitalization of $10.16 million and $646,958.00 worth of Altura was traded on exchanges in the last day.
-During the last seven days, Altura has traded down 14.6% against the US dollar.
+Altura (ALU) traded down 1.4% against the US dollar during the 1-day period ending at 14:00 PM E.T. on September 16th.
+During the last seven days, Altura has traded 19.9% lower against the US dollar.
+One Altura coin can now be purchased for $0.0162 or 0.00000083 BTC on major exchanges.
+Altura has a market capitalization of $10.15 million and $707,441.00 worth of Altura was traded on exchanges in the last day.

 - Radio Caca (RACA) traded 5.9% lower against the dollar and now trades at $0.0013 or 0.00000003 BTC.